Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Eternal Descent is a Single player First-person shooter which tasks the player with a simple goal:

-Survive the onslaught of enemies long enough on each level to defeat the [Catalyst](./#the-catalyst).
+Reach the next level by surviving the onslaught of enemies and defeating the [Catalyst](./#the-catalyst).

 ---

 Eternal Descent will feature 10 levels with boss fights on Levels 3, 6, and 9

-Each level will take place on a small circular arena that is surrounded by unique landscapes that each feature some environment modifier
+Each level will take place on a small circular arena that is surrounded by unique landscapes that each feature some environment modifier that affects the arena

-[Level 10](./#level-10-hell---wall-of-flesh) will be a special level that can only be accessed under specific conditions

 Deaths will restart the player at Level 1.
 Nothing will be carried over between attempts.
 The player will have the same starting conditions every attempt and only by playing and gaining experience will they be able to progress further.

+The game will end on [Level 9](./#level-9-treachery---catalyst) after destroying the [Catalyst](./#the-catalyst).
+However, there will be a special [Level 10](./#level-10-hell---wall-of-flesh) that can only be accessed under specific conditions

 The game will be tuned to be more difficult than average and be designed with quick-restarts in mind.
-(A full run through the game should take no longer than 15-20 minutes) (The expected percentage of players who should be able to reach the end should stay under 10%)
+(A full run through the game should take no longer than 15 minutes) (The expected percentage of players who should be able to reach the end should stay near 10%)

 Eternal Descent will feature an online leaderboard where other users can compete for the best times!